vacp2p/rfc-index/waku/standards/core/15/bridge.md

 editor: Hanno Cornelius <hanno@status.im>
 ---

-A bridge between Waku v1 and Waku v2.
+## Abstract

+This specification describes how [6/WAKU1](/waku/standards/legacy/6/waku1.md) can be used with [10/WAKU2](/waku/standards/core/10/waku2.md).

 ## Bridge

+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

 A bridge requires supporting both Waku versions:

-* Waku v1 - using devp2p RLPx protocol
+* [6/WAKU1](/waku/standards/legacy/6/waku1.md) - using devp2p RLPx protocol
-* Waku v2 - using libp2p protocols
+* [10/WAKU2](/waku/standards/core/10/waku2.md) - using libp2p protocols

-Packets received on the Waku v1 network SHOULD be published just once on the Waku v2 network.
-More specifically, the bridge SHOULD publish this through the Waku Relay (PubSub domain).
+Packets received on the [6/WAKU1](/waku/standards/legacy/6/waku1.md) network SHOULD be published just once on the [10/WAKU2](/waku/standards/core/10/waku2.md).
+More specifically, the bridge SHOULD publish this through the [11/WAKU2-RELAY](/waku/standards/core/11/relay.md) (PubSub domain).

-Publishing such packet will require the creation of a new `Message` with a new `WakuMessage` as data field.
-The `data` and `topic` field from the Waku v1 `Envelope` MUST be copied to the `payload` and `contentTopic` fields of the `WakuMessage`.
+Publishing such packet REQUIRES the creation of a new `Message` with a new `WakuMessage` as data field.
+The `data` and
+`topic` field from the Waku v1 `Envelope` MUST be copied to the `payload` and `contentTopic` fields of the `WakuMessage`.
 Other fields such as nonce, expiry and ttl will be dropped as they become obsolete in Waku v2.

 Before this is done, the usual envelope verification still applies: